When learning to play a musical instrument, some believe reading music is non-essential.

 After all, you can find plenty of teachers who will teach you whatever you want.
 In fact many “music teachers” will begin each lesson with the question, “Well, what do you want to learn today?”
 The approach seems harmless and good until you look back after a period of time and realize that following finger and hand movements without understanding the theory behind it leads to gaps in the students’ understanding.
 After all, how can you do something as fundamental as a key change if you don’t understand what a “key” is or what notes and chords go with what keys?

-Now, you may easily find music teachers who will leave out reading music and theory, but I ask you to think hard.
+You may easily find music teachers who will leave out reading music and theory, but is it best.

-Just because you can be taught certain movements of an area of study does not mean you wouldn’t benefit from knowing the basic theory and skills behind it.
+Just because you can be taught music skills without knowing the theory behind it, are you better off.
 Consequently, you must admit that just because there are people who will teach you without reading music and music theory, you would be better served if you learned the essentials of music.

 What about the great musicians who didn’t learn music theory or reading music?

-Yes, there are great musicians who learned to play without learning music theory.
+Without formally learning music theory some, some great musicians have excelled.
 I, personally, have met music legends who didn’t learn theory, and their playing is certainly awesome.
 It is possible to learn to play a musical instrument without learning to read music, or understand music theory.
 My answer to this phenomenon is quite realistic, actually.
 I would answer it with the question, “Is that the case with you?”
 If it is, then you obviously can do what you do without the necessary theory the rest of us need to excel in music.
 I think that even music legends would tell you that if you cannot learn as they did, you should avail yourself of anything that would help you understand music, right?.

 Certainly, natural ability plays a huge role in the lives of people who learned to play well without learning to read music and understand music theory.
 If you are blessed with a great deal of natural ability, the obvious outcome is that you can learn to play well, by merely learning hand and finger movements.
 These folks make up the lion’s share of exceptions to the learning theory rule.
 The problem is that the number of these individuals with pure natural ability is severely limited.
 In fact, most of us do not posses an overload of natural musical ability needed to learn music without the aid or benefit of music theory.